Databricks SQL release notes

 Improvements:

 • Administrators can change warehouse owners using the user interface or the API.
-See Transfer ownership of Databricks SQL objects.
+See Manage a SQL warehouse.

-• Data Explorer now displays account service principals in user lists for assets in Unity Catalog.
-For example, account service principals are visible when editing privileges or changing owners in Data Explorer.
+• Catalog Explorer now displays account service principals in user lists for assets in Unity Catalog.
+For example, account service principals are visible when editing privileges or changing owners in Catalog Explorer.

 • Custom chart labels support the ability to reference any column within the dataset.